PhantomXY/Rclone-Mounting/Installing Rclone.md

->Place Rclone in the disired location and type cmd in the dirrectory:
+>Place Rclone in the desired location and type cmd in the directory:
  * <img src=assets/asset1.png>

 >It should look something like this: